DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 ```

 Now after building and running the container we should get "Cuda available", and thus we can use the GPU.
 Now you just need to replace this do_stuff with your do_stuff.

+If you want to use this docker with `exec` command then you will need to activate the environment.
+But the canonical use case is to run it as a service in this case this means only **one environment** per docker image.
+But then why spent so much effort using mambas env ?
+Convenience mostly and getting the right packages and version, even better to use conda-lock files.
+I have always been using conda/mamba for envs and packages and my experience has been positive espeacially when something compiled is needed as torch-cuda version.